DBanks93/GameEngine/README.md

 So far all you can do is add a camera to a blank/black scene... but more is to come this is just a teaser At the moment it's WIP but feel free to check it out so far!!

+__I have a test game that shows the basics of the engine and how you can use it (example.testGame.java)__

 To create a game with a scene:
 1) Create a main Method with the function Game.init()